Powerlearnproject/se-day1-assignment-0tieno/README.md

 # Part 1: Introduction to Software Engineering

-1. Explain what software engineering is and discuss its importance in the technology industry.
+**1. Explain what software engineering is and discuss its importance in the technology industry.
+**

 - Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
 It involves the design, development, testing, deployment, and maintenance of software products.

 - Importance in the Technology Industry: Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

-2. Identify and describe at least three key milestones in the evolution of software engineering.
+**2. Identify and describe at least three key milestones in the evolution of software engineering.
+**
 Key Milestones in the Evolution of Software Engineering

 - 1968 NATO Conference on Software Engineering – Marked the formal recognition of software engineering as a discipline.

 - Introduction of Object-Oriented Programming (OOP) – Pioneered by languages like Smalltalk and later C++, improving code reusability and maintainability.

 - Agile Manifesto (2001) – Revolutionized software development by promoting flexibility, customer collaboration, and iterative development.

-3. List and briefly explain the phases of the Software Development Life Cycle.
+**1. List and briefly explain the phases of the Software Development Life Cycle.
+**

-Phases of the Software Development Life Cycle (SDLC)
+**Phases of the Software Development Life Cycle (SDLC) **

     1. Requirement Analysis – Understanding and documenting user needs.